focods/umap_talk/README.md

-# umap_talk
+# UMAP Talk
-Here's a short talk I gave at the Fort Collins Data Science Meetup about UMAP
+Here are the materials from a short talk I gave at the Fort Collins Data Science Meetup about UMAP